 SAFETY ALERT!
 Computer use can be monitored and is impossible to completely clear.
 Click the HIDE button to quickly leave this site.
 Learn more about internet safety.

-By integrating the mission of addressing domestic violence broadly throughout the company, BlackRock has demonstrated an ongoing commitment to making a difference in the communities in which their employees and clients live and work.
-We are honored to present them with the 2013 Corporate Citizenship Award.
+Del-One has expressed an ongoing commitment to making a difference in the community.
+We are honored to present them with the 2015 Corporate Citizenship Award.